buraksekili/tyk-docs/tyk-docs/content/getting-started/key-concepts/grpc-proxy.md

 Tyk supports Token Based Authentication in gRPC.
 See [Bearer Tokens](/docs/basic-config-and-security/security/authentication-authorization/bearer-tokens/) to configure Token Based Authentication in Tyk.

 After setting your Tyk configuration, all you need to do is to send a token in an `Authorization` header from your gRPC client.

+### gRPC load balancing

+Tyk is able to perform load balancing on gRPC traffic using an approach similar to our native [Load Balancing](/docs/planning-for-production/ensure-high-availability/load-balancing/) functionality.

+For both secure and insecure gRPC scenarios, the above steps serve as a starting point.

+For configuring multiple upstream targets in a secure gRPC scenario, follow these additional steps:

+* Check the "Enable round-robin load balancing" flag in the "Core Settings" section of your API.
+* Define each target as `https://grpc.test.example.com:10000`, `https://grpc.test.example.com:10001` and so on.

+For insecure scenarios (H2C) use the same approach but use the H2C scheme instead: `h2c://grpc.test.example.com:10000`, `h2c://grpc.test.example.com:10001`, etc.

 ### Example of gRPC proxy using H2C
 This is the simplest way to have a working gRPC proxy setup, in order to do so we will need: